Set delivery address

 3. Trim on time

-One thing that all these industry experts agree on was the importance of regular trimming.
+One thing that the experts all agree on was the importance of regular trimming.
 The longer you go without a trim, the thinner the bottom of your hair will look.
 “A regular trim removes split ends, promotes healthy growth and gives your hair a fresh new feeling,” says Renee.
 For those who have a more natural or curly hair texture, Zuleikah recommends at most 12 weeks between trims; while those with coils and tight curls could wait as long as two months.

 4. Give your hair a heat break